Schedule a ZOOM or PHONE call with the director

 You'll find out the name of his cabin on opening day.

 Can we send him a care package?
-Please refer to the package policy here, in the Blog of the West Wind.
+Short answer – no. Long answer, please refer to the package policy here, in the Blog of the West Wind.

 Can we talk to him on the phone?
 We recognize that there may be occasions when you feel like hearing his voice directly is necessary, but please limit your calls to birthdays or family emergencies.
 We aren't set up to receive faxes or emails except for campers who are from overseas, or when parents are abroad.
 Should a phone call be necessary, please note that boys are only near the phone during meal times – breakfast at 8:00 am, lunch at 1:00 pm, and dinner at 6:00 pm.
 Campers cannot make outgoing phone calls.